-- Wash and dry your swatch.
+- Cast-off, wash and block your swatch.

-If you have more stitches on your 10x10 cm swatch than indicated in the pattern, you knit tighter than the pattern and you should go up in needle size.
+What to do if you have too few stitches per inch?
 If you have fewer stitches than indicated in the pattern, you knit looser than the pattern, and therefore you should go down in needle size.

 Now make a new gauge swatch with the new needle size, according to the instructions above, and measure your gauge again.
 Sometimes several swatches are required in order to get the gauge exactly right.